TheBigges/st_francis_of_assisi_management_system/README.md

 # St. Francis of Assisi Mission Center, Brgy.
-Calapi Mortiong, Samar
+Calapi Motiong, Samar
 ## Description
-This is a software management system inteded to be used by Brgy Calapi Motiong Samar,  St. Francis of Assisi Mission Center
+This is a software management system intended to be used by Brgy Calapi Motiong Samar,  St. Francis of Assisi Mission Center

 ## Features
 - __Dashboard__ - Overview and statistics of the church records